Breakfast & Lunch Menu

 Reserve a Table

 Located inside the Kemper Museum of Contemporary Art, Oil on Linen is open Wednesday–Sunday from 10am-3pm.
-On Thursdays, the restaurant opens for dinner featuring prix-fixe menus & options to order a la carte.
+On Thursdays & Fridays, the restaurant opens for dinner featuring menus inspired by current exhibitions.
 Cocktails are available starting at 4:30pm.
 Dinner service is available from 5pm-9pm with the last seating at 7:45pm.